 Ineffective returns management can negatively impact customer satisfaction and the bottom line.
 Without a proper returns management process in place, returned products may become lost or misplaced.
 In the end, it can also cause inventory inaccuracies, stock shortages, or overstock.

-To prevent such mistakes, establish clear policies and procedures for handling returns, including proper labeling and tracking.
-Employing technology such as barcode scanning and automated system can improve the efficiency and accuracy of returns management.
+Establish clear policies and procedures for handling returns, including proper labeling and tracking, to prevent such mistakes.
+Employing technology such as barcode scanning and automated systems can improve the efficiency and accuracy of returns management.

 19. Not Enough Labelling